ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ### RATS Interactions

+The flow of information between RATS Roles located on RATS Actors compose individual remote attestation procedures.
+The RATS Architecture provides a set of standard interactions between the RATS Roles defined in order to enable this composability.
+In this section common interactions between roles are specified.
+This list of interactions is not exhaustive, but provides the basis to create various standard RATS.

+Every RATS Interaction specified below is based on the information flow between two RATS Roles defined above.
+Every RATS Interaction is conducted via an Interconnect between corresponding RATS Roles that RATS Actors take on.
+If more than one RATS Role resides on the same RATS Actor, a network protocol might not be required.
+If RATS Roles are collapsed into a singular RATS Actor in this way, the method of conveying information is out-of-scope of this document.
+If network protocols are used to convey corresponding information between RATS Roles (collapsed on a singular RATS Actor or not), the definitions and requirements defined in this document apply.

+In essence, an Interconnect is an abstract "distance-less" channel between RATS Actors that can range from General Purpose Input Output (GPIO) interfaces to the Internet.

+Attester/Verifier:

+: The most basic RATS interaction is between the creator of evidence (Attester) and its complementary remote attestation service (Verifier).
+In order to convey evidence (or assertions that are not accompanied by a proof of their validity) this RATS Interaction is required.

+Attester/Relying-Party:

+: A Relying Party typically requires external help to either validate authentication information or to appraise evidence presented by an Attester.
+In most cases, a Relying Party requires a corresponding Verifier to process the assertions/evidence received.
+In consequence, (a subset of) the information received by an Attester must be relayed securely to a Verifier.

+Relying-Party/Verifier:

+: Typically, trusted assertions or evidence are conveyed from an Attester to a Relying Party.
+In an open ecosystem, such as the Internet, the appraisal of the evidence presented by an Attester provided in order to assess its trustworthiness requires a remote attestation service.
+Hence, either the RATS roles of Verifier and Relying Party are collapsed and compose a single RATS Actor, or - if they reside on separate RATS Actors - a Relying Party requires appropriate configuration or a discovery/join/rendezvous service to initiate a RATS Interaction with an appropriate and trusted Verifier.

+: Attestation information originating from an Attester that is relayed via a Relying Party must be protected from replay or relay attacks, accordingly.
+In a closed ecosystem, trustworthiness with respect to the Attester can be achieved via a simply query to the Verifier.
+In an open ecosystem, the information conveyed in this interaction can include integrity measurements of every distinguishable software component that has been executed since its last boot cycle.

+: In the scope of RATS, this interaction encompasses the largest variety of information conveyed.

+SCE/Verifier:

+: The intended operational state an Attester is intended to be in, is defined by the supply chain entities that manufacture and maintain the Attestor.
+In order to appraise trusted assertions or evidence conveyed by the Attester, every distinguishable system component the Attester is composed of can provide trusted assertions or evidence about its trustworthiness.
+A corresponding verifier that is tasked with assessing the trustworthiness of the Attester potentially requires a multitude of sources of reference values according to policies and the information provided.
+As Relying Parties often have to discover an appropriate Verifier, a Verifier has to obtain and potentially store appropriate reference values in order to asses assertions or evidence about trustworthiness.

+SCE/Attester:

+: To enable RATS, trustworthy assertions have to be embedded in an Attester by its manufactorer.
+In some cases this involves various types of roots of trust.
+In other cases shielded pre-master secrets in combination with key derivation functions (KDF) provide this binding of trusted information to an Attester.
+A supply chain entity can embed additional trusted assertions to an Attester.
+These assertion can also be used to assert the trustworthiness on behalf of a separate RATS Actor or they can originate from an external entity (e.g. a security certification authority).

+# Application of RATS

-Devices are typically composite devices (in the case of atomically integrated devices that would result in a composite device with one component).
+Attester are typically composite devices (in the case of atomically integrated devices that would result in a composite device with one component) or services.
-Services are software components - e.g. a daemon, a virtual network function (vnf) or a network security function (nsf) - that can reside on one or more devices and are not necessarily bound to a specific set of devices.
+Services are software components - e.g. a daemon, a virtual network function (vnf) or a network security function (nsf) - that can reside on one or more Attester and are not necessarily bound to a specific set of hardware devices.

-Devices or Services (Systems) can take on one or more RATS roles either by separate functions or via a collapsed functions that take on multiple RATS roles.
-Systems that take on RATS roles:

-* are consumer and/or producer of role-specific information, and
-* can be chained to compose specific work-flows.

-Systems can be distinguished on the management plane via identity documents (which includes specific claim sets about device characteristics, see RFC4949) or via trusted claim sets (e.g. the Entity Attestation Token) and can be addressed by network protocols via IP addresses.
-RATS can be used in environments without network protocols and RATS roles can be used to design work-flows in these domains, correspondingly.
-However, the primary focus of the RATS architecture is to facilitate network protocols between RATS roles that convey information via the Internet Protocol.

-Relevant decision-factors that influence the composition of RATS roles on systems and resulting work-flows are (amongst others):
+Relevant decision-factors that influence the composition of RATS Roles on RATS Actors, which result in specific work-flows are (amongst others):

-* which role (or correspondingly, which system that is taking on specific RATS roles) is triggering a Remote Attestation Procedure
+* which RATS Role (or correspondingly, which RATS Actore that is taking on specific RATS roles) is triggering a Remote Attestation Procedure
-* which entities are involved in a Remote Attestation Procedure (e.g. the attester itself, trusted third parties, specific trust anchors, or other sources of assertions)
+* which entities are involved in a Remote Attestation Procedure (e.g. the Attester itself, trusted third parties, specific trust anchors, or other sources of assertions)
-* the capabilities of the protocols used (e.g. challenge-response based, RESTful, uni-directional)
+* the capabilities of the protocols used (e.g. challenge-response based, RESTful, or uni-directional)
 * the security requirements and security capabilities of systems in a domain of application
 * the risks and corresponding threats that are intended to be mitigated